Look: When a cheetah took a ‘leisurely stroll’ down a bustling UAE street

 Back in May this year, Barney Almazar, director of the corporate-commercial department at Gulf Law, told Khaleej Times: "As a general rule, keeping dangerous animals as pets is not only discouraged but prohibited in the UAE."
 He emphasised that the country has stringent regulations in place to control the ownership and trade of wild animals, ensuring the safety of both the animals and the public.

-January 23, 2016: An African lioness spotted roaming the streets of Al Barsha, Dubai.-Photo: KT file by Shihab
+January 23, 2016: An African lioness spotted roaming the streets of Al Barsha, Dubai.
+(KT File Photo: Shihab)

 "It’s illegal and prohibited to own, possess, trade, or breed dangerous animals,” he added, except in authorised facilities such as zoos, animal parks, circuses, breeding centres, and scientific research institutions that comply with specific requirements.